“Dr. Mullen is doing impressive work helping the world. He is the

 The overriding fear of being found wanting manifests in self-perspectives of inferiority and unattractiveness.
 SAD persons are unduly concerned they will say something that will reveal their ignorance, real or otherwise.
 They walk on eggshells, supremely conscious of their awkwardness, surrendering to the GAZE―the anxious state of mind that comes with the maladaptive self-belief they are the uncomfortable center of attention.
 Their social interactions can appear hesitant and awkward, small talk clumsy, attempts at humor embarrassing–every situation reactive to negative self-evaluation.

-‘Maladaptive’ is a term created by Aaron Beck, the ‘father’ of cognitive-behavioral therapy.
+‘Maladaptive’ is a term en endorsed by Aaron Beck, the ‘father’ of cognitive-behavioral therapy.
 Although maladaptive self-beliefs can occur with many psychological dysfunctions, they are most common to SAD.
 A maladaptive self-belief is a negative self-perspective unsupported by reality.
 SAD persons can find themselves in a supportive and approving environment, but they tell themselves they are unwelcome and the subject of ridicule and contempt.
 They ‘adapt’ negatively to a positive situation.

 SAD persons are often concerned about the visibility of their anxiety and are preoccupied with performance or arousal.
 SAD persons frequently generate images of themselves performing poorly in feared social situations, and their anticipation of repudiation motivates them to dismiss overtures to offset any possibility of rejection.
 The SAD subject meticulously avoids situations that might trigger discomfort.
 The maladaptive perceptions of inferiority and incompetence can generate profound and debilitating guilt and shame.